Conserving Black Modernism Grant Program: Guidelines & Eligibility

 Application

-There is no Letter of Intent (LOI) for the 2024 Conserving Black Modernism grant program.
-Applications must be submitted through the online grants portal by Thursday, February 1, 2024, at 11:59 PM local time.
-All applicants will be notified of their status via email by early summer of 2024.
+Applications must be submitted through the online grants portal by Friday, March 14, 2025, at 11:59 PM Pacific time.
+All applicants will be notified of their status via email by July 2025.

 You will be taken to the National Trust grants application system where you will need to create a user profile for your organization.
 If your organization has applied for a grant previously, you will sign into your existing organization profile.